 London: 0845 601 5467

 Merseyside, Cheshire, North Shropshire & North Wales: 033 0101 0300

-If you think you are in an emergency involving gas i.e. you can smell leaking gas or are worried that turbulent weather has interfered with your gas supply, then call 0800 111 999.
+If you believe your problem is gas-related – for example, you can smell leaking gas or believe your supply has been interrupted due to the weather – then call 0800 111 999.
 This line is available 24/7 and experts will advise you on what to do next.
-If someone has started to react to a suspected gas leak, you should call 999 immediately.
+If someone in your home has started to react to a suspected gas leak, you should call 999 immediately.

 Electricity networks keep a list of priority users, comprised of vulnerable users who need extra help in the event of a power cut.
-If you or someone you know may be eligible and can benefit from this service, call your local network and register.
+If you or someone you know may be eligible and can benefit from this service, check out our guide to the Priority Services Register.

 Once you know who your energy supplier is, there’s no reason to stick with it, so long as you are the homeowner or have your landlord’s permission to look for better deals.